 This can be achieved in several methods – including with university classes or self-teaching.
 But by far the most time-conscious and cost-effective way is to enroll in a technical training course.

 These courses are completed in months, not years.
 They also just cost a fraction of traditional university tuition and provide practical, real-world applicable training.

 Most importantly, short-term, intensive courses teach you up-to-date skills that won’t be obsolete when you graduate.

 Related Reading: See the programming languages and skills Flatiron School will teach you.

 Ready to take the next step?
 Apply Today to get started towards your next role in Data Science.

 If you’re not ready to apply, then start with a Free Data Science Prep Work.
 Or, check out the Data Science Course Syllabus that will set you up for success with the skills to launch you into a fulfilling and lucrative career.

-Disclaimer: The information in this blog is current as of 28 September 2022.
+Disclaimer: The information in this blog is current as of September 28, 2022.
 Current policies, offerings, procedures, and programs may differ.
-For up-to-date information visit FlatironSchool.com.